ibra/lachesis/README.md

 ## development

-- !! contributions are welcome: if you have ideas or improvements, check out the issue tracker and start contributing.
-- report issues or request features by making an [issue](https://github.com/ibra/lachesis/issues/new?template=Blank+issue).
+contributions are welcome. if you have ideas or improvements, check out the issue tracker and start contributing. or, you can report issues or request features by making an [issue](https://github.com/ibra/lachesis/issues/new?template=Blank+issue).